zpeters/md-advanced-tables/docs/formulas.md

 - `@2$3-@3$4` - Valid, subtract two cells.
 Arity `1x1`
 - `@2-@3$4` - Valid, subtract a single cell from each value in the row.
 Outputs a row.
-- `@3$4-@2` - Invalid, may not sutract a range from a single cell.
+- `@3$4-@2` - Invalid, may not subtract a range from a single cell.

 #### Multiply

-Multiplication requrires at least one value be a single cell.
-A formula may not mupltiply one range with another range.
+Multiplication requires at least one value be a single cell.
+A formula may not multiply one range with another range.

 - `@2$3*@3$4` - Valid, multiplying two cells.
 Arity `1x1`
 - `@2*@3$4` - Valid, multiply a single cell with each value in the row.
 Outputs a row.